 The first preferred shares of each series are not redeemable at the option of their holders.

-For a summary of the terms and conditions of the Company's authorized First Preferred Shares, refer to Appendix "B" of this AIF.
+For a summary of the terms and conditions of the Company's authorized First Preferred Shares as of December 31, 2020, refer to Appendix "B" of this AIF.

 Emera Second Preferred Shares